UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team40-Clip_and_some_application.md

 ## Reference
-Please make sure to cite properly in your work, for example:

 [1] Radford, Alec et al. “*Learning Transferable Visual Models From Natural Language Supervision*.”
 International Conference on Machine Learning 2021.